krakend/krakend-documentation/design/_index.md

 The `config` package contains the structs required for the service description.

 The `ServiceConfig` struct defines the entire service.
-Initialize it before using it to ensure that all parameters are normalized, and that default values are applied.
+Initialize it before using it to ensure that all parameters are normalized and that default values are applied.

 The `config` package also defines an interface for a file config parser and a parser based on the [Viper](https://github.com/spf13/viper) library.